matomo-org/plugin-LoginLdap/README.md

 ## Description

-**Piwik authentication module that allows users in LDAP to log in to Piwik.
-Supports web server authentication (eg, for Kerberos SSO).**
+Allows users in LDAP to log in to Piwik Analytics.
+Supports web server authentication (eg, for Kerberos SSO).

 LoginLdap authenticates with an LDAP server and uses LDAP information to personalize Piwik.

-## Installation
+### Installation

 To start using LoginLdap, follow these steps: